CU-DBMI/set-website/_posts/2023-03-15-Automate-Software-Workflows-with-Github-Actions.md

 _An example workflow._
 {:.center}

 [Workflows](https://en.wikipedia.org/wiki/Workflow) consist of sequenced activities used by various systems.
-Software development  workflows help accomplish work the same way each time using code by implementing what are commonly called "workflow engines".
+Software development  workflows help accomplish work the same way each time by using what are commonly called "workflow engines".
 Generally, workflow engines are provided code which indicate beginnings (what triggers a workflow to begin), actions (work being performed in sequence), and an ending (where the workflow stops).
 There are [many workflow engines](https://s.apache.org/existing-workflow-systems), including some which help accomplish work alongside version control.

 ## Github Actions